OmerShadmi/Statistical-Theory---Project/README.md

 ## Project Overview

 This project explores the hypothesis that left-footed footballers may have specific advantages in football skills compared to right-footed players.
-Using data from the FIFA19 dataset, which contains stats for over 18,000 players, we applied a variety of statistical techniques and machine learning models to assess differences between left-footed and right-footed players in attributes like crossing, dribbling, curve, and freekick accuracy.
+Using data from the FIFA19 dataset, which contains stats for ~18,000 players, we applied a variety of statistical techniques and machine learning models to assess differences between left-footed and right-footed players in attributes like crossing, dribbling, curve, and freekick accuracy.

 ### Key Attributes Analyzed:
 - **Crossing**